Notes from the road: Can Value-up nourish the Seoul?

 Important Information

-This communication is provided for general information only should not be construed as advice.
+This communication is provided for general information only and should not be construed as advice.

-All the information in is believed to be reliable but may be inaccurate or incomplete.
-The views are those of the contributor at the time of publication and do not necessary reflect those of Ninety One.
+All the information in this communication is believed to be reliable but may be inaccurate or incomplete.
+The views are those of the contributor at the time of publication and do not necessarily reflect those of Ninety One.

 Any opinions stated are honestly held but are not guaranteed and should not be relied upon.